apache/superset/CONTRIBUTING.md

 # Load some data to play with
 superset load_examples

-# Start the Flask dev web server from inside the `superset` dir at port 8088
+# Start the Flask dev web server from inside your virtualenv.
 # Note that your page may not have css at this point.
 # See instructions below how to build the front-end assets.
-cd superset
-FLASK_ENV=development flask run -p 8088 --with-threads --reload --debugger
+FLASK_ENV=development superset run -p 8088 --with-threads --reload --debugger
 ```

-#### Logging to the browser console
+#### Logging to the browser console (not working)

 This feature is only available on Python 3.
 When debugging your application, you can have the server logs sent directly to the browser console: